 Orange-dotted tuskfish at the Great Barrier Reef

-And viewers of the first episode of Blue Planet II are whisked off to the Great Barrier Reef in Australia to meet a remarkable orange-dotted tuskfish, seen hammering away at clams using a rock as a makeshift anvil.
+Viewers of the first episode of Blue Planet II are whisked off to the Great Barrier Reef in Australia to meet a remarkable orange-dotted tuskfish, seen hammering away at clams using a rock as a makeshift anvil.

 The Great Barrier Reef in the Pacific Ocean is the world’s largest coral reef system and as it contains so many species of sea creatures, it’s a ferociously competitive environment.